 The company was formed to pursue the commercialisation of a discovery by researchers at the University of Newcastle allowing a cost-effective capture and recycling of CO2 using nickel nanoparticles which could translate into significant commercial potential.
 The investment was made on the back of a promising feasibility study and funds were used to run further laboratory tests and simulations with a view to develop the research into an industrial technology.
 Unfortunately, further research showed the technology was not economically viable in real life conditions and did not get commercial traction despite receiving interest from the scientific community, the press and industrial companies.
 The company dissolved in 2017.

 Startup Funding Club says the lesson learnt here is to focus investments on more advanced projects where the management can show evidence of the commercialisation potential and market validation.
 The failure shows a need to invest in “research heavy” project only when the R&D work is fully funded.
 SFC works closely with Innovate UK to provide private funding to companies that have already received large grants from Innovate UK in order to develop and bring to market their technology.

-The fees paid directly by investors are in our view refreshingly simple and can allow more of the investment to benefit from tax relief.
+The fees are not paid directly by investors but from the underlying investments, so can allow more of the investment to benefit from tax relief.